DropdownList Widget

 Description:

-This widget displays a drop-down list of choices.
-These choices could be based on a static list, a database call, roles, or a lookup list category.
+This widget displays a drop-down list of options.
+These options could be drawn from a static list, a database call, roles, or a lookup list category.

 Inputs